 If the sole purpose of a holding company is the purchase and holding of interest in shares in other companies with the intention of deriving dividend income, then the company will not be considered to be performing an economic activity for VAT purposes and thus will not be considered as a taxable person.

 Companies which do not perform economic activities are not liable to register for VAT purposes and thus cannot claim input VAT.

 Holding companies may become liable to register for VAT if, in additional to the holding of investments, they have taxable or exempt activities such as:

-There are no withholding taxes on payments to Non Tax Resident persons (Companies or Individuals) in respect of Dividends, Interest and Royalties used outside Cyprus.
+There are no withholding taxes on payments to Non Tax Resident people (Companies or Individuals) in respect to Dividends, Interest and Royalties used outside Cyprus.